iamovi/AnimeWaifu/README.md

 ***Or, Install on Windows with powershell:***

-- Run powershell as administrator.
+> Run powershell as administrator and Type This:

 ```bash
 powershell -c "irm iamovi.github.io/AnimeWaifu/Install.ps1 | iex"
 ```
-- Wait for the installation to complete.
+> Wait for the installation to complete.

 <br>